Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

 \subsubsection{Error alignment across OOD regimes are markedly different}

 We assess human-human error alignment across the four OOD regimes (Figure~\ref{fig:hh_error_align}A).
 We find that extreme-OOD distortions consistently yielded much lower EC values compared to near- and far-OOD conditions, highlighting a pronounced breakdown in shared perceptual strategies under severe distortion (Figure~\ref{fig:hh_error_align}A, top).
 As noted, all conditions in the extreme-OOD region are consistent with chance level accuracies.
 Distortions also differed in the rate at which EC declines across OOD levels.
-For instance, \textit{uniform noise} and \textit{phase scrambling} show a sharp drop of EC in the far-OOD regime, whereas distortions such as \textit{high-pass} decrease more gradually, likely reflecting differences in how these manipulations disrupt perceptual features.
+For instance, \textit{uniform noise} and \textit{phase scrambling} show a sharp drop of EC in the far-OOD regime, whereas distortions such as \textit{high-pass} decrease more gradually.
 Similar to EC, MA declines with increasing perceptual difficulty, with extreme-OOD levels consistently producing the lowest scores (Figure~\ref{fig:hh_error_align}A, bottom).
-In contrast, the difference between far-OOD and extreme-OOD is less pronounced than EC for some distortion types such as \textit{eidolon-I, II} and \textit{high-pass}.
+In contrast, the difference between far-OOD and extreme-OOD for MA is less pronounced than for EC in some distortion types such as \textit{eidolon} and \textit{high-pass}.
 The ordering of alignment values across OOD regimes from near to extreme mirrors EC closely, reinforcing the robustness of our perceptual difficulty–based spectrum.
 The violin plots complement these findings by showing that MA distributions are generally more concentrated than EC distributions and are typically centred at lower values.
-This indicates that, while participants may often make errors on the same items (captured by EC), it is far less common for them to predict the same incorrect class.